 3. Home buyers’ plan (HBP)

-The Home Buyers’ Plan (HBP) allows you to withdraw up to $35,000 in a calendar year from your registered retirement savings plans (RRSPs).
+The first time Home Buyers’ Plan (HBP), formerly the Home Buyers Amount, allows you to withdraw up to $35,000 in a calendar year from your registered retirement savings plans (RRSPs).
 This is to buy or build a qualifying home for yourself or for a related person with a disability.

 4. GST/HST new housing rebate